keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 ### Add Argo Hook for triggering Keptn

-In order to infrom Keptn when Argo CD does the deployment, an [Argo Resource Hook](https://argoproj.github.io/argo-cd/user-guide/resource_hooks/) is configured.
+In order to inform Keptn when Argo CD does the deployment, an [Argo Resource Hook](https://argoproj.github.io/argo-cd/user-guide/resource_hooks/) is configured.
 This hook is triggered when Argo CD applies the manifests.
 This hook executes a script which sends a [`sh.keptn.events.deployment-finished`](https://github.com/keptn/spec/blob/0.1.3/cloudevents.md#deployment-finished) event to the Keptn API.